atom/atom/docs/customizing-atom.md

 ## Your .atom Directory

 When you install Atom, an _.atom_ directory is created in your home directory.
-If you press `meta-,`, that directory is opened in a new window.
+If you press `⌘-,`, that directory is opened in a new window.
 For the time being, this serves as the primary interface for adjusting configuration settings, adding and changing key bindings, tweaking styles, etc.